kchua88/data-science-S2023/challenges/c01-titanic-assignment.md

 - Write your observations here
 - Are there any differences?
   - Yes.
-The Wikipedia said there was 2,435 people on board while the total number in the Titanic dataset was 2,201.
+The Wikipedia said there was 2,224 people on board while the total number in the Titanic dataset was 2,201.
 - If yes, what might account for those differences?
-  - The difference in number could be the lack of information about the other 200+ members on the ship as the information about them could be lost over time.
-The dataset could also exclude the people who were never found so we wouldn’t know if they had survived or not.
+  - The difference in number could be the lack of information about the other 23 members on the ship as the information about them could be lost over time.
+The data set could also exclude the people who were never found so we wouldn’t know if they had survived or not.

 ### **q3** Create a plot showing the count of persons who *did* survive, along with aesthetics for `Class` and `Sex`.
 Document your observations below.